rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 1. Well written program means well typed.
 Well typed means the types express what is happening.
    This does not mean advanced or complex TS types, quite often it means the opposite.
-2. Types are more fundamental than a language.
-When TS falls short, the developer needs to step in.
+2. Types are more fundamental than a programming language.
-3. Try to bring the types in, decide if coding conventions can fill in the language gaps.
+3. Try to bring the types in, decide if coding conventions can fill in the limitations in the language.
 4. TS (or any programming language) programming needs a balancing act.
 My approach for writing TS is to balance principled and safe with approachable and informative.
 That balance is subjective and my balance point may differ from yours.

 **Expanding on 2:**
 TS type checks my code, I type check TS (last post).
-A library (e.g. _office.js_) comes with types, I type check these types and fix some of them (this post).
+A library (e.g. _office.js_) provides types, I type check these types and fix some of them (this post).
 Developer interventions are needed.
 Understanding of types does not change with a programming language environment.
 The cumbersomeness of their use does.
-TS is, comparatively speaking not that bad.
+TS is, comparatively speaking, not that bad.

 **Expanding on 3:**
 In TS, almost any program can have almost any type.
 I can implement